junlulocky/AirTicketPredicting/representation.md

 As our classification method is to predict to buy or to wait with the input features.
 As a result, if the prediction is to buy, we buy the ticket, and we only buy the earliest one.

 ### Solving imbalanced dataset
 Because the buy entry is very sparse, so the dataset is imbalanced.
-So we need to deal with the imbalanced dataset, otherwise the algorithm will tend to predict wait.
+So I need to deal with the imbalanced dataset, otherwise the algorithm will tend to predict to wait.

 And we choose random over sampling to deal with the imbalanced dataset,

 ### Identification of outliers
 I use K-means and mixture of gaussians to remove outliers.

-Our approach was based on the fact that each characteristic class should be restricted to a certain volume of the input space.
-Consequently, we consider a sample to be an outlier if it does not belong to its labeled class cluster.
+**This approach was based on the fact that each characteristic class should be restricted to a certain volume of the input space.
+Consequently, we consider a sample to be an outlier if it does not belong to its labeled class cluster.**

 In the case of K-Means, 5896 samples were tagged as outliers.
 In the case of EM algorithm, 7318 samples were tagged as outliers.